AspicTechnologies/cinematic-vr-doc/PannerPresentation.md

 Colored dots
 * They are displayed for each mono source
-* Moving source:
+* Moving source without "Draw" mode:
 	* Grab an drag a dot to move its source
 	* While moving, video is paused
-	* When you release a dot, it creates a key-position, positions are interpolated, like automations, between key-positions.
+	* When you release a dot, it creates a key-position
+		* In "Interpolation" mode (default), behavior is to interpolate key-positions
+		* In "Hold" mode, source position holds until next keyframe
+* Moving source with "Draw" mode:
+	* Grab an drag a dot to move its source
+	* While moving, video keeps playing
+	* Keyframes are created quickly while you drag the dot

 * To edit key-positions, Right-Click on a dot, it allows you to :
 	* Go to next or previous key
 	* Delete current key
+	* Choose between hold/interpolate
 	* Create a new key that copies previous/next key position

 Misc:
 * Hit Tab button to switch to Mix Focus display
 * Use "Show Grid" (in the toolbar) to display a grid overlay
 * Use "Update Transform" (toolbar) to change displayed area
 * You can hide the video using "Show video" (toolbar), it may help reduce CPU usage on small computers
+* Use toolbars to switch to "Draw" mode and choose between "Interpolate"/"Hold"
+* [Video codecs][codec_section] to learn how to install powerfull video codecs required by the Panner

 # 2. Channels